 Belcher shares approach and lessons learned in outcome evaluations at CIFOR’s 25th Anniversary Annual Meeting

 Brian Belcher is participating in a working group on improving how researchers collect and communicate impact information in the social sciences and humanities.
-Brian submitted a brief on how our program conceptualizes research outcomes and impacts.
-The brief notes that typical measures of “research impact” focus on indicators of influence on the research agenda (e.g. publications, citations, impact factors) via research outputs and communications.
+Brian submitted a brief on how the SRE Program conceptualizes research outcomes and impacts.
+The brief notes that typical measures of “research impact” focus on indicators of influence on the research agenda (e.g., publications, citations, impact factors) via research outputs and communications.
 We are more interested in influence beyond the academic, particularly in social change.

 The Bachelor of Business Administration Program at Royal Roads University initiated collaboration with the Sustainability Research Effectiveness team to articulate a Theory of Change for their program.
 The process advanced understanding and highlighted important lessons about how their program can contribute to social change.

 Brian Belcher participated in the 2018 Ashoka Exchange, a meeting of 8,000 of the world’s leaders in higher education social innovation held in Boston, Massachusetts.
 “It was truly inspiring to meet so many other people committed to implementing and sharing lessons about the kinds of innovation we need to solve pressing problems and realize our opportunities,” said Belcher.

 The Sustainability Research Effectiveness team helped facilitate a Theory of Change workshop for a new project on youth engagement in climate change adaptation led by Royal Roads University’s Resilience by Design Lab.
 The workshop brought together a diverse group of 39 participants over two days to launch the project and develop a preliminary theory of change.